Itinerary of Your Journey Through Egypt

 - All meals included

-The Temple of Hathor at Dandara
+The Temple of Hathor at Dendera

 - Enter the Temple of Hathor at Dendera with its famous zodiac ceiling